Criccieth Castle: Inner ward

-The inner gatehouse is the most prominent surviving castle structure, as it survives to almost full height on its three outer sides.
+The inner gatehouse is the most prominent part of the castle, surviving almost to full height on its three outer sides.
 It consists of two D-shaped towers with a gate passage between them and was built in three phases.
-The first was Llywelyn ap Iorwerth's initial construction, which consists of approximately the bottom three-quarters of the building.
-The second phase was probably undertaken by Edward I and raised the height of the structure, creating new battlements and holes for a hoarding.
-The third phase is probably part of the repairs undertaken by Edward II; it heightened the gatehouse again, blocking the second-phase battlements and creating new ones above, one of which survives on the eastern tower.
+The first phase is Llywelyn ap Iorwerth's initial construction, which consists of approximately the bottom three-quarters of the building.
+The second phase was probably undertaken by Edward I and raised the height of the gatehouse, creating new battlements and holes for a hoarding.
+The third phase is probably part of the repairs undertaken by Edward II and heightened the gatehouse again; it blocked the second-phase battlements and created new ones above, one of which survives on the eastern tower.
 The gate arch is a reconstruction.
 The rear wall of the gatehouse is ruinous, but the remains of the stair to the first floor survive on the east side.
 The stair was also constructed in three phases, the first two consisting of the original stair and a subsequent widening under Llywelyn ap Gruffudd.
-Under Edward I the stair was widened again and the first phase built up to form a platform, which probably formed the base for a wooden stair which led up to the wall-walk of the curtain wall.
-A lobby off this wall-walk gave access to the second floor of the gatehouse and to a straight stair in the thickness of the gatehouse wall, which led to its own wall-walk.
+Under Edward I it was widened again and the first phase built up to form a platform, which probably formed the base for a wooden stair which led up to the wall-walk of the curtain wall.
+A lobby off this wall-walk gave access to the second floor of the gatehouse and to a straight stair in the thickness of the gatehouse wall, which led to its wall-walk.